massimocaprinali/cloud-foundry-public/getting-started.md

 You can also bind a service by using the `cf` command line interface.
 This example assumes that you want to add the {{site.data.keyword.cloudant}} service to your app with the `cf` command line interface.

-To use the {{site.data.keyword.cloudant}} service within your app, create a {{site.data.keyword.cloudant}} service instance, bind your app to the service instance, and then use the service instance.
+To use the {{site.data.keyword.cloudant}} service within your app, create an {{site.data.keyword.cloudant}} service instance, bind your app to the service instance, and then use the service instance.
 The same procedure applies to all the other services.

-  1. Create a {{site.data.keyword.cloudant}} NoSQL DB service instance.
+  1. Create an {{site.data.keyword.cloudant}} NoSQL DB service instance.

   Use the `cf create-service` command to create a new instance of a service.
 In this example, <Lite> is the name of the plan.
 For example: